What You Should Know About Silica Dust

 Acute silicosis: Acute silicosis appears relatively rapidly after exposure to extreme amounts crystalline silica dust.
 There are recorded cases of patients showing signs of acute silicosis mere weeks after exposure.
 In these cases, symptoms are disabling and develop very quickly, including shortness of breath, weight loss, cough, and often imminent death.

 In the early 1900s, Dr. Alice Hamilton saw the same connections between silicosis and the dust being inhaled by granite cutters.
-This discovery and the engineering demands that followed would set in motion an increased awareness of silica dangers across the globe.
+This discovery and the engineering demands that followed would set in motion an increased awareness of silica exposure dangers across the globe.
 Today, occupational health and safety agencies all across North America strictly enforce regulations which limit and protect workers from silica dust exposure.

 Symptoms of Silicosis